Great grinding is the key to great coffee at home. And, if you can do it without breaking the bank, even better!

 (Shop at Amazon)

 This entry-level coffee grinder from OXO doesn’t have a built-in scale.
-Sadly, you need to spend almost double the money to get the OXO Brew Burr Grinder with Integrated Scale.
+Sadly, you need to spend over double the money to get the OXO Brew Burr Grinder with Integrated Scale.
 Doing so will give you extra ease and precision.

 But for the moderate coffee enthusiast, the original will do the job admirably and will look good doing it.
+Plus, you can pick up a coffee scale pretty cheaply to complete your setup.

 You Might Also Like